briansu2004/udemy-devops-real-projects/001-ELKMonitoring/02_Y_Windows_Ubuntu.md

 b.
 Click the menu icon in the top left and go to "Dashboard"

 c.
-Select "[Metricbeat System] Host overview ECS" and you should be able to see all metric data from the local host presented in the dashboard.
+Select "[Metricbeat System] Host overview ECS" and we should be able to see all metric data from the local host presented in the dashboard.

 ![1673320776011](image/02_Y_Windows_Ubuntu/1673320776011.png)